+I hope you know know what is in a greek salad.
 Now it is your turn to try the recipe and make your own variations.
-That is the wonderful thing about food it is all in the person’s tastebuds you may like a little less lemon or a little more garlic maybe you would like the tomatoe to cucumber ratio to be a little more change it to suit your taste.
-Maybe you would like it just as I gave it.
-You never know just try it I really think you will love it.
+That is the wonderful thing about food it is all in the person’s tastebuds.
+You may like a little less lemon or a little more garlic.
+Maybe you would like the tomatoe to cucumber ratio to be a little more change it to suit your taste.
+However, you could like it just as I gave it.
+You never know just try the greek salad I really think you will love it.

 For wisdom is better than rubies; and all the things that may be desired are not to be compared to it.
 Proverbs 8:11 KJV200